Q-Technologies/puppet-local_users/README.md

   - thesmiths
   - builders

+local_users::ignore::groups:
+  - ftp
+  - root

 ```

 Define some users, consuming both the SSH keys and groups previously specifed.
-Also, delete some
+Also, delete some redundant users or ignore others
-redundant users.
+(i.e. don't remove them even if they are specified for removal in a more general scope, but they also don't need to
+be fully defined through the 'add' data).

 ```